Realize Emergent Gravity to Generic Situations: Introduction

-However, this derivation is just an approximation of a more general modular Hamiltonian approach we developed.
-The true derivation of inertial force as emergent gravity actually comes from utilizing the Entanglement First Law to get a work term \bea dW_g=-d\braket{O}_1\,, \eea where $O=K_1-K_0$ is the difference between the modular Hamiltonian of excited states and vacuum states.
+While this entropic force formula is no longer macroscopic effect after involving fine-grained entropy bound, it is just an approximation of a more general modular Hamiltonian approach we develop.
+Indeed, the true derivation of the inertial force $F_g$ as emergent gravity actually comes from utilizing the entanglement first law to get a work term \bea dW_g=-d\braket{O}_1\,, \eea where $O=K_1-K_0$ is the difference between the modular Hamiltonian of excited states and vacuum states.
 Here, we further prove when the bound is saturated, the resulted inertial force doesn't dependent on the detail of $O$.
+The variation of Casini-Bekenstein bound in such quasi-static processes will naturally reproducing Newton's Second Law in Rindler space and local gravitational force for Schwarzschild black hole.